Tabular Model Designer (SSAS)

 This template can be used to create a new tabular model project by extracting the metadata from an existing tabular model in Analysis Services.

 Older models have older compatibility levels.
-You can upgrade to 1200 by changing the Compatibility Level property after importing the model definition.
+You can upgrade by changing the Compatibility Level property after importing the model definition.

 Import from Power Pivot

 This template is used for creating a new tabular model project by extracting the metadata and data from a Power Pivot for Excel file.